Experimental Adaptive Bayesian Tomography

-In a real world application of tomography the 'true' state is unknown, and the Bayesian estimate given above is the only figure of merit at hand.
-However, in our experiments, we can estimate the prepared state independently.
-To do this we performed a very large number of Stokes parameters measurements.
-Let us denote the 'true' state, estimated this way, $\bar{\rho}$, we may now analyze the protocol performance using the mean infidelity with 'true' state $1-\hat{F}(\rho,\bar{\rho}) = \mathbb{E}_{p(\rho|\mathcal{D}_n)}\left[ 1-F(\rho,\bar{\rho}) \right]$.
-The scaling with $N$ of this quantity is depicted in Fig. \ref{Infidelity_to_true}.
-Power law fits in this case give $a=-0.502\pm0.001$ and $a=-0.902\pm0.008$ for the random and adaptive strategies, respectively.
+Knowledge of the true state is essential to construct the ``best'' MUBs.
+But in a real world application of tomography the ``true'' state is unknown, and the Bayesian estimate given above is the only figure of merit at hand.
+In our experiment we have averaged over 6 runs of the adaptive protocol and used the result as an estimate of the ``true'' state's density matrix, the ``best'' MUBs were aligned with its eigenvector with nearly unit eigenvalue.

+We may now analyze the protocol performance using the mean infidelity with the ``true'' state $\bar\rho$: $1-\hat{F}(\rho,\bar{\rho}) = \mathbb{E}_{p(\rho|\mathcal{D}_n)}\left[ 1-F(\rho,\bar{\rho}) \right]$.
+Here for determining the ``true'' state another technique was applied: we performed a very large number of Stokes parameters measurements.
+The scaling with $N$ of mean infidelity with state, estimated this way, is depicted in Fig. \ref{Infidelity_to_true}.
+Power law fits give for random strategy $a=-0.502\pm0.001$, for adaptive protocol $a=-0.902\pm0.008$, for measurements in aligned MUBs $a=-0.771\pm0.003$ and in ``worst'' MUBs $a=-0.589\pm0.007$.
 Error bars here are from the fit of an average curve, and within errors experimentally obtained scaling laws agree with simulations.

-Our model does not take into account systematic errors caused, for example, by inaccuracies in waveplates rotation.
-However for the reached values of infidelities of on the order of $10^{-4}-10^{-3}$ we did not observe any deviations from expected behavior and were not able to identify the influence of systematic errors.
-Further investigation with much larger statistics is required to address this issue.
+\paragraph{Systematic error assessment.} Mean infidelity with current Bayesian mean estimate $1-\hat F(\rho, \hat \rho)$ (distribution size) shows the statistical uncertainty of the tomography result.
+It is a natural error estimate in a Bayesian framework.
+On the other hand, having performed several runs of tomography we can compute an actual spread of the results.
+Let $\hat \rho_k(N)$ be the Bayesian mean estimate in the $k$-th experimental run.
+Then the actual spread is determined as follows: $1-F_s(N)=1 - \frac1K \sum_{k=1}^K F(\hat \rho_k(N), \sigma(N))$, where $\sigma(N)=\frac1K \sum_{k=1}^K \hat \rho_k(N)$ is the mean of estimates on $N$-th step over $K$ runs.
+The results of this calculation for $K=10$ adaptive tomography runs are presented in Fig.~\ref{Spread}.
+For $N \lesssim 2\times10^4$ the two quantities are close to each other, as expected, but for $N \gtrsim 2\times10^4$ the actual spread becomes larger then the distribution size and reaches a steady value of $1-F_{s,min}\approx10^{-4}$.
+Such behavior may be attributed to systematic experimental errors which were not taken into account in our consideration so far.